HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 - `android:theme`: Works with all widgets, doesn’t work in default styles
 - `app:materialThemeOverlay`: Only works with MDC widgets, works in default styles` -->

-You can read more about theme overlays in the Google Developers Blog Post from Nick Butcher [Android Styling: themes overlay](https://medium.com/androiddevelopers/android-styling-themes-overlay-1ffd57745207)
+You can read more about theme overlays in the Google Developers Blog Post [Android Styling: themes overlay](https://medium.com/androiddevelopers/android-styling-themes-overlay-1ffd57745207)

 # 7. What if 12 attributes are not enough
-One of the powers of theming is the ability to change the full UI styles easily.
+One of the powers of theming is the ability to change the whole UI styles easily.
 Imagine this scenario, your app has 2 themes for normal and premium users.
-The primary color is different for both, just creating a  new theme with different primary color will be enough and, just changing the theme for each of the user types will be sufficient.
+The primary color is different for both, just creating a new theme with a different primary color and changing the theme for each of the user types will be sufficient.

 But imagine that our design team wants a specific FAB button color for the prime members, that is not the prime secondary color.
 In that case and because FAB buttons use `colorSecondary` attribute to tint it, we need a solution.